 There are different types of bullying:

-• direct verbal – this means the bully speaks to or about you in a mean and hurtful way, like teasing or calling you names that may be racist or homophobic, or spreading rumours about you
+- Direct verbal: this means the bully speaks to or about you in a mean and hurtful way, like teasing or calling you names that may be racist or homophobic, or spreading rumours about you.

-• indirect – this includes things that the bully does to upset, exclude or embarrass you, like leaving you out of a game on purpose, mimicking you, using rude body language, playing nasty jokes, texting, emailing you unwanted messages or using chat rooms to upset you.
+- Indirect: this includes things that the bully does to upset, exclude or embarrass you.
+This includes leaving you out of a game on purpose, mimicking you, or using rude body language.
+It also includes:

 Cyberbullying is online and includes: